codac-team/codac/doc/source/installation.rst

 IBEX library
 ------------

 Tubex uses several features of the `IBEX library <http://www.ibex-lib.org/doc/install.html>`_ that you have to install first.
-You can then install the last version of IBEX from `the official development repository <https://github.com/ibex-team/ibex-lib>`_:
+The last version of IBEX is available on `the official development repository <https://github.com/ibex-team/ibex-lib>`_:

 .. code-block:: none